 - Tearing test

-- Computed tomography (CT) scan
+- CT scan

 - Electrophysiologic test

 Once Dr. Azizzadeh identifies the best facial paralysis treatment option, he develops a personalized treatment plan.
 Dr. Azizzadeh explains this facial paralysis treatment plan to his patient and responds to any concerns or questions.
-He also helps a patient prepare for all aspects of facial paralysis treatment and recovery.
+He also helps his patient prepare for all aspects of facial paralysis treatment and recovery.

-Schedule a Facial Paralysis Treatment Consultation Today
+Schedule a Facial and Eye Paralysis Treatment Consultation with Dr. Azizzadeh

 Request your consultation with Dr. Azizzadeh today